-Exploration of advanced topics in database desian and examination of the implications of new technologies for 21st century business.
-The business applications of data warehousing and data mining technologies and their effect on business information systems and decision makina.
+Exploration of advanced topics in database design and examination of the implications of new technologies for 21st century business.
+The business applications of data warehousing and data mining technologies and their effect on business information systems and decision making.
 Developing a theoretical foundation for understanding the emerging methodologies, such as object-oriented database systems and object-relational database systems, and their implications for business development.

-MIS 4740 Seminars 1-3 s.h. (max.
-4 s.h.)
+MIS 4740 Seminars

 Prerequisites for all seminars: Junior level or full-time work experience.
 Students are limited to a total of 4 s.h. of seminars.